 Special Ask from the MLH Project:

 MLH would love to know any positive outcomes that have come since.
 If you have a story to share, please post at the end of this story (e.g. did you know four children were born after the tragedy?
 True.
-2019 and 2020 were big high school graduations for many of the 44 children as well.
+2019, 2020 and 2021 were big high school and college graduations for many of the 44 children as well.
 Contact us with any information.Mr.
 Local History Project

 On this anniversary, starting at 8:46am on September 11, 2001, when the first plane hit the north tower, our Somerset Hills community was changed forever.
 Please take a moment to remember our 20 residents from Basking Ridge, Bernardsville and Peapack that never came home that day.